Advertisement

 Once your HCP has confirmed you’re having a miscarriage, take some time to process the news, suggests O’Shaughnessy.
 Emotions about pregnancy loss can vary from person to person, and there is no “correct” way to feel about it.
 However you are feeling, this is a good time to reach out for support from others.
 You can meet with your HCP on a different day to make a decision about how you’d like to proceed.

 Whether your pregnancy lasted 5 weeks, 12 weeks, or longer, the period of time after a miscarriage, whether you let the tissue pass naturally or through surgery, may be difficult.
-You may have trouble sleeping, working and eating, and you may experience emotional ups and downs that include a range of emotions, from happiness to sadness.
+You may have trouble sleeping, working and eating, and you may experience a range of emotions, from happiness or relief to sadness, anger, or grief.

 11 / 11